mozilla/docere/README.md

 # Advantages and Weaknesses

-## HTML Based
+## HTML is difficult to review in GitHub

-A Docere knowledge repository stores raw HTML files.
+A Docere `knowledge repository` stores raw HTML files.
 This gives the analyst complete control over the format of the report, but comes with some notable disadvantages.

-### HTML is difficult to review in GitHub

 HTML diffs are often cluttered with boilerplate.
 Even worse, GitHub doesn't allow you to review the rendered HTML page in your browser.